 As the darkened leaves blew across the River Taff yesterday, it felt like a proper Autumn day in the Welsh capital.

-A feeling of deja vu as yet again Wales faced the Wallabies, a fixture that used to be so rare, and exotic, but these days is an almost annual occurrence, and sadly the deja vu also manifested itself in the result, a win for Australia.
+A feeling of deja vu as yet again Wales faced the Wallabies, a fixture that used to be so rare, and exotic, but these days is an almost annual occurrence, but on this occasion, after thirteen consecutive defeats Wales were the victors.

 THE 13 WELSH INTERNATIONALS WHO GAVE THEIR LIVES IN THE GREAT WAR